-In addition to being successful in their research, it is important that PhD students are also successful in the classroom as instructors.
-Given this, both the University and the College have programs to help students develop their teaching skills.
+Both the University and the College have programs to help students develop their teaching skills.

 The College provides a mandatory teacher training seminar in the spring term, for all second-year students.
-The seminar, which is presented by the PhD Program focuses on elements of effective teaching including course syllabi contents, course rules and expectations, best practices in the class room, and effective presentation skills.
+The seminar, which is presented by the PhD Program focuses on elements of effective teaching including course syllabi contents, course rules and expectations, best practices in the classroom, and effective presentation skills.

 The University provides international students with the opportunity to join the International Teacher Training (ITA) program during the summer months prior to the start of the program.
 Students attending the ITA program are allowed to enter the country early in order to attend and provide them with an opportunity to get acclimated with the University culture, the local area, and instructs them on the duties and expectations of becoming a teaching assistant and eventual teacher within their program.
-It also provides them with the opportunity to take the SPEAK test at the end of the month long program.
+It also provides them with the opportunity to take the required SPEAK test at the end of the month-long program.

 International graduate assistants are required to meet the University minimum requirements for English language proficiency prior to teaching a course.
 Specifically, students are required to obtain a score of 'unrestricted', or they will have to take the test again prior to teaching a course independently.
 This score should be achieved by the end of their first year of study.
-Additional information on the ITA program and the SPEAK test is available at:
+Additional information on the ITA program and the SPEAK test is available at: drexel.edu/elc/resources/ITA_program.

-drexel.edu/elc/resources/ITA program.